neoforged/.github/primers/26.2/index.md

     - `GpuSurface` - The surface wrapper and validator.
     - `GpuSurfaceBackend` - An API for modifying and writing data to linked window using its handle.
     - `HintsAndWorkarounds` - A record containing issues with the supported GPU device and what workarounds are required.
-    - `RenderPass` now takes in a `Runnable` for what to do on close, typically from a try-with-resources
+    - `RenderPass` now takes in a `Runnable` for what to do on close, typically from a try-with-resources; and a `$RenderArea` of where to draw to
         - `writeTimestamp` - Writes the timestamp to the pool at the given index.
+        - `$RenderArea` - A rectangle defining where the pass can write data to.
     - `RenderPassBackend` is no longer `AutoCloseable`
         - `isClosed` is removed
         - `writeTimestamp` - Writes the timestamp to the pool at the given index.